 Ringo likely coined ‘A Hard Day’s Night’ in 1964

-“A Hard Day’s Night,” penned by John in a single night (likely April 13, 1964), wasn’t the first time his fans would hear him use that phrase.
-As John noted in his 1980 Playboy interviews with David Sheff (collected in All We Are Saying), he included it a book of stories and poems published in March ’64.
+“A Hard Day’s Night,” penned by Lennon in a single night (likely April 13, 1964), wasn’t the first time his fans heard him use that phrase.
+As the songwriter noted in his 1980 Playboy interviews with David Sheff (collected in All We Are Saying), he included it in a book of stories and poems published in March ’64.

 “I had it in In His Own Write but it was an off-the-cuff remark by Ringo,” John explained.
 “You know, one of those malapropisms.
 A Ringo-ism, where he said it not to be funny, just said it.”